 7. Keep a Little Space in Reserve

 Always leave a little room for one or two extra things.
 You never know if you’ll need to buy some emergency hair gel on the way to the airport or find some perfume you’ve forgotten about in your bag.
 Is this over-thinking and paranoid?
 Probably.
 But if you don’t want to have to abandon anything at check-in, it’s always good to be prepared.

 8. ...And One Last Thing

-Once you’ve packed your toiletry bag, make sure that you place it in the most accessible section of your carry-on bag.
+Once you’ve packed your toiletry bag, make sure you place it in the most accessible section of your carry-on bag.
 If your suitcase has an outer pocket, that’s a good choice.
 If not, just place your plastic bag of liquids at the very top.
-You don’t want to hold up the line or yourself by digging through your belongings to get at your toiletries.
+You don’t want to hold up the line by digging through your belongings to get to your carry-on toiletries.